OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:5

-The light shines in the darkness, and the darkness has not overcome it.
+The light shines so brightly in the darkness, that the darkness cannot overcome it.

 ---